This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Spray the inside of an oven safe ramekin or small baking dish with non-stick cooking spray.
+- Prepare the baking dish by spraying the inside of a small oven-safe ramekin or baking dish with nonstick spray.
 Set aside.

-- Melt the butter in a small saucepan set to medium heat.
-Add the onions and stir until softened, about 4 minutes.
+- Make the sauce: Melt the butter in a small saucepan over medium heat.
+Add the onions and cook until softened, about 4 minutes.

-- Stir in the flour, salt, pepper, nutmeg, thyme, and garlic powder to the pot and cook, stirring constantly for 1 minute.
+- Add seasonings and flour: Stir in the flour, salt, pepper, nutmeg, thyme, and garlic powder.
+Cook, stirring constantly, for 1 minute.

-- Whisk in the milk, cream, and lemon juice and simmer sauce, whisking occasionally, until thickened, about 5 minutes.
+- Whisk in liquids: Slowly whisk in the milk, cream, and lemon juice.
+Let the sauce simmer, whisking occasionally, until thickened, about 5 minutes.

-- Remove from heat and stir in cheeses.
+- Add cheese: Remove the saucepan from heat and stir in the cheddar and Parmesan until melted and smooth.

-- Bake in the oven for 20-25 minutes or until topping is golden.
+- Bake: Place the dish in the oven and bake for 20-25 minutes, until the topping is golden brown.

 Notes

-- I love using sharp cheddar cheese but you might like to consider using smoked Gruyere, fontina, or even sharp white cheddar for a different flavor.
+- Cheese Variations: Sharp cheddar is my favorite, but you can also use smoked Gruyère, fontina, or sharp white cheddar for a different flavor.

 Nutrition